 Pet fish oils created from mixed fish species and even fishmeal byproduct purchased from commercial processing plants require additional purifying to make them suitable for consumption.
 One of the most common purification processes uses ethanol to filter out toxins, but this breaks down the oil on a molecular level to the extent that it must be synthetically re-assembled.

 Fish oils which have been processed this way are called ethyl esters and are not absorbed as well by the body (human or canine!) as less-processed triglyceride oils.
 EE fish oils also break down more quickly, leaving the potential for rancid oil on your pet’s meal.

-So What is the Best Fish Oil for My Dog?
+So What is the Best Fish Oil for Dogs?